Probabilistic Gathering Of Agents With Simple Sensors: Conclusion

 We proposed and analyzed two randomized gathering processes for identical, anonymous, oblivious mobile agents, only capable to sense the presence of other agents behind their motion direction.
-The agents act synchronously, and at unite time-intervals they randomly select new forward motion orientations.
-We proved that the "continuous version" of the process ensures gathering to within a region of diameter $2\delta$ where $\delta$ is a parameter setting a "blind spot" in sensing nearby agents.
+The agents act synchronously, and at unit time-intervals they randomly select new forward motion orientations.
+We proved that the ``continuous version" of the process ensures gathering to within a region of diameter $2\delta$ where $\delta$ is a parameter setting a ``blind-zone" in sensing nearby agents.
 Gathering happens in finite expected time, proportional to $\delta^{-1}$.
-This result also shows that the blind spot is absolutely necessary for finite expected time convergence.
+This result also suggests that the ``blind-zone'' is absolutely necessary for finite expected time convergence.

-The fully discrete model, in which agents perform unit jumps forward if no agents are detected behind them, was also found experimentally to gather the agents to a radius $1$ minimal enclosing circle, in time proportional to the number of agents.
-This happens in all cases we tested, however the proof of this result will certainly involve probabilistic convergence arguments.
-We are currently considering ways to prove that the agents will gather to a small region and remain in a cluster that wanders at random in the plane.
+The fully discrete model, in which agents perform unit jumps forward if no agents are detected behind them, was also found empirically to gather the agents to a minimal enclosing circle of radius randomly varying around $\frac{1}{2}$, in time proportional to the number of agents.
+This happens in all cases we tested, however a proof of this result has not yet been found and will certainly involve probabilistic convergence arguments.

+We are currently investigating the dynamics of the randomly wandering cluster of agents once gathering has been achieved.
+We expect to show that the centroid of the system then performs a random walk, or at least undertakes unbiased dynamics.
+If such is the case, we may be able to guide the swarm by extending our previous work \cite{barel2018steering} were we presented an algorithm for externally controlled steering of swarms of indistinguishable agents, in spite of the agents' lack of information on absolute location and orientation.